Strictest 'stay-at-home' measures not needed in Nebraska yet, officials say

 Most of the Douglas County cases, she said, are related to travel.
 Someone coming back from a trip, she said, especially in an area with a lot of COVID-19 cases, should consider working from home or staying at home.

-The orders vary by city and state and already have gone into effect or will shortly.
+The orders vary by city and state.
 They are intended to limit people from going out in public for all but essential services, such as grocery shopping or visiting a doctor.
 Workers deemed essential have been exempted.

 People still can leave their homes to walk the dog or go for a jog — while keeping a recommended 6-foot distance from others — but businesses considered nonessential are supposed to close.